oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/annotated_ptr/README.md

 ```

 The global memory access of the kernel is distributed as follows
-- `p[j]`: buffer location is ambiguous because `p` is simply a `float *` without any annotations telling the compiler which buffer locations it should be assigned to.
+- `p[j]`: buffer location is ambiguous because `p` is simply a `float *` without any annotations telling the compiler which buffer location it should be assigned to.
 So the compiler will generate load units connected to buffer location 1 **and** load units connected to buffer location 2.
 This is illustrated in the FPGA report, see [Read the Reports](#read-the-reports) below for more details.
 - `in_vec[j]`: The compiler knows this accesses buffer location 2 because `in_vec` is an annotated kernel argument.
 - `out_vec[j]`: The compiler knows this accesses buffer location 1 because `out_vec` is an annotated kernel argument.